-40% of B0 is the EU Regulation target - 40% escapement target of pre-anthropogenic levels.
+40% of B0 is the EU Regulation target - 40% escape-

+ment target of pre-anthropogenic levels.
 This target is very difficult to achieve in catchments and river basins that have been so degraded through the loss of wetlands, barriers to migration and entrainment at water intakes.
-In 2015, only 53% of European Rivers achieved the Water Framework Directive target of Good Ecological Status (reference).
-The State of Nature report produced by the European Environment Agency in 2015 show that only 13% of habitats associated with wetland ecosystems showed a Favourable Conservation Status under EU Habitats Directive
+In 2015, only 53% of European Rivers achieved the Water Framework Directive target of Good Ecological Status (reference 3).
+The State of Nature 4 report produced by the European Environment Agency in 2015 shows that only 13% of habitats associated with wetland ecosystems showed a Favourable Conservation Status under EU Habitats Directive.

-River catchments that do achieve the 40% of B0 target, can be considered to be achieving the long term 'sustainable' target.
+River catchments that do achieve the 40% of B0 target, are considered to be achieving the long term 'sustainable' target.